bfredl/nvim-ipy/README.md

 # nvim-ipy
-This is a IPython/Jupyter front-end for Neovim, partially based on [ivanov/vim-ipython](https://github.com/ivanov/vim-ipython), but refactored for nvim's plugin architechture and improved async event handling.
-IPython 3.x or Jupyter 4.x is required.
+This is a Jupyter front-end for Neovim, partially based on [ivanov/vim-ipython](https://github.com/ivanov/vim-ipython), but refactored for nvim's plugin architechture and improved async event handling.
+Jupyter 4.x or later is required.
 It uses python3 per default; see below for notes on using python2.
 It has full support for non-python kernels.

 It doesn't have all features of `vim-ipython`, but it has better support for long-running commands that continously produce output, for instance this silly example: